Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 ii.
 Logic-based processing

-Apache Kafka – It allows to process logic based on similar messages or events.
+Apache Kafka – It allows to process logic based on identical messages or events.